BlockchainDeveloper009/defi_jul2_sol_hd_ts/README.md

 P4: [p4 Items][P4]

-How does it work?
-CORE | ADVANCED
+Core Functionality:

-WillsCreatorFactory - this contract enables users to create assets, assign benefitors, and timeline by when, smartcontract wlll liquidate the funds to assigned benefitors.
+WillsCreatorFactory - this contract enables users to create assets(transfer 10 MATIC from your account to contract), then create wills to provide start date,benefitor, and end date which is the timeline by when, smartcontract wlll liquidate the funds to assigned benefitors.